HAWC Study of the Ultra-High-Energy Spectrum of MGRO J1908+06: Results

 \section{Results}

-In the following sections, we discuss the best-fit results and compare them to those of other experiments.
+In the following sections, we discuss the best-fit results and compare them to those of other detectors.
 We also consider systematic uncertainties and discuss a potential spectral hardening feature at the highest energies.